adrianlzt/cerebro/bbdd/mysql/ndb_cluster/instalacion.md

 insert into simples values (1),(2),(3),(4); select * from simples;

+En el otro nodo:
+use clusterdb;select * from simples;

 # Shutdown
 The MySQL Server must be shut down manually but then the other Cluster nodes can be stopped using the ndb_mgm tool: